How to install Azion Bot Manager Lite from Azion Marketplace

 if Request URI does not match "\.(png|jpg|css|js|jpeg|gif|ico|ttf|svg|woff|woff2|ashx|asmx|svc|swf|otf|eot)(\?.*)?$"

-- This rule is necessary to exclude all static data on your application.
+- This rule is strongly recommended to exclude all static data on your application to be processed by the function.
+You can customize this rule if needed.

 - Use this rule:

-- You have to create another criteria for this integration to work:
+- You have to create additional criteria for this integration to work:

 if Request URI does not match /.well-know/

-- This rule is necessary to create a list of allowed IPs that doesn’t impact automation or scripts to WEB API.
+- This rule is highly recommended to create a list of allowed IPs that don’t impact automation or scripts to WEB API.

-- Select the adequate function according to the name you gave it in the instantiate step.
+- Select the adequate function according to the name you gave it during the instantiation step.

 - Click the Save button.